aspose-omr/Aspose.OMR-Documentation/java/developer-guide/images/_index.md

     }
 ```

-Generate and save the printable form, loading images from memory:
+#### Generate and save the printable form, providing image with resettable stream:

 ```java
 OmrEngine engine = new OmrEngine();